evykassirer/notes/cs341/341notes.md

  - let v2 be a vertex of indegree 0 in this smaller graph - this won't create a directed cycle so it's still a DAG so lemma still holds
  - repeat this process -> gives a topological ordering

-We will find a more efficinet algorithm to construct top orderings based on DFS
+We will find a more efficient algorithm to construct top orderings based on DFS

 Lemma: D is a DAG iff a DFS of D has no back edges

-- Proof: => by contradiction
+- Proof: => by contrapositive
  - assume D has a back edge
- - the back edge by definition makes a directed cyclde
+ - the back edge by definition makes a directed cycle
-- Proof: <= by contradiction
+- Proof: <= by contrapositive
  - let C = v1v2...vlv1 be a directed cycle
  - WLOG, assume v1 is the first discovered vertex in C
  - v1 is discovered before vi for i = 2...l